-1. Do your homework
+1. Do Your Homework

 Each video pitch should be custom-tailored to its recipient, so be sure to do your due diligence.
 What types of articles does the publication you’re pitching to typically publish?
 What makes your idea a good fit?
 Why will their audience be interested?

-2. Skip the script
+2. Skip the Script

-3. Keep it concise
+3. Keep it Concise

 I’ve rounded up a series of examples from past pitches I’ve done that you can use as inspiration.
-Check them out below:
+Check them out below.

-1. Video Pitching a speaker
+1. Video Pitching a Speaker

-My first example comes from when I pitched our CEO for a big speaking engagement.
+My first example comes from when I pitched Vidyard’s CEO for a big speaking engagement.
 And I didn’t hold back on this one—I went right to the CEO and co-founder of VentureBeat, Matt Marshall.
 For a guy who must get pitched ALL the time, he sure got back to me pretty quickly with a note that he loved my personalized video, too, followed by an intro to his speaker lead.

-2. Making introductions to fellow panelists
+2. Making Introductions to Fellow Panelists

 In this next instance, I was about to go speak on a panel for Young Women in Business, and I didn’t know any of my fellow panelists.
 I don’t know about you, but I always find it awkward walking onto a stage without having any idea who else is up there with me.
 I made this video to say hello to them and break the ice in advance.
-It was received with very warm responses!
+It was received with very warm responses.

-In this subsequent example, I tried pitching the Twitter and LinkedIn universes on a recent product update, just to see what would happen.
+In this subsequent example, I tried pitching the Twitter and LinkedIn universes on a recent product update just to see what would happen.
 What happened, you might ask?
 Well, 6 favs, and 1 RT, that’s what.
-I think video is a great way to engage on big announcement days and I’ll definitely be using this tactic in the future!
+I think video is a great way to engage on big announcement days, and I’ll definitely be using this tactic in the future.

-3. Responding to a reporter request
+3. Responding to a Reporter’s Request

-4. Connecting with conference attendees
+4. Connecting with Conference Attendees